BoidCMS/boidcms.github.io/developer/panel.md

 ## Example code
-The following code creates an admin panel page with the slug `custom-admin-panel-page-slug`.
+The following code generates an admin panel page with the slug `custom-admin-panel-page-slug`.

 ```php
 <?php